Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-sharing/README.md

 ### Data Provider Examples

-The following code examples demonstrate how data provider's can use the Microsoft Azure Java SDK for Purview Sharing to manage their sharing activity.
+The following code examples demonstrate how data providers can use the Microsoft Azure Java SDK for Purview Sharing to manage their sharing activity.

 #### Create a Sent Share Client
 ```java com.azure.analytics.purview.sharing.createSentShareClient